 Recorded video format (non-interactive).
-Estimated total running time 420+ minutes.
+Total running time 422 minutes.
 Progress is saved after each lesson section so you can complete the course in multiple sittings.
 Please note that if you leave the course in the middle of a video, quiz, or survey section you may be required to start that section from the beginning.

 To obtain your CE certificate, you must progress through all course segments, complete a satisfaction survey, and obtain a score of 80% or higher on a course completion quiz.
 Learners are expected to complete the quiz within a reasonable number of attempts, and may be blocked from completing the course and receiving their certificate if unable to do so.

 After watching course videos, the course completion quiz will be available to complete, followed by the course evaluation.

 Psychologists, counselors, masters or doctoral level clinical social workers, and marriage and family therapists.

 Publication and Review Dates: